Documentation

 LANGFUSE_HOST=https://cloud.langfuse.com

-Get your RAIL API key: Sign up at responsibleailabs.ai/dashboard — the free tier includes 50 credits to follow this entire tutorial.
+Get your RAIL API key: Sign up at responsibleailabs.ai/dashboard.
+The free tier includes 100 credits to follow this entire tutorial.

 2. Build the Basic Chatbot

-Let's start with a basic chatbot using the OpenAI SDK directly — no RAIL integration yet.
+Start with a basic chatbot using OpenAI directly — no RAIL integration yet.
 This is the foundation we will layer scoring onto.

 chatbot.py